MegaMish/License-Plate-Detection/README.md

 [1] Hai Quan Tran.
 2021.
 Real-time-Auto-License-Plate-Recognition-with-Jetson-Nano. https://github.com/winter2897/Real-time-Auto-License-Plate-Recognition-with-Jetson-Nano/tree/main.
 (2023)

 I used this repository to install its dataset of license plates images and their annotations.
 I slightly modified the dataset, making it smaller so that the training process took a reasonable amount of time.
 This allowed me to train my own custom model.

+###Future of this project

+1. Use Tessaract to effectively read and display the license plate numbers in the terminal.
+2. Limit snapshots taken to 1 per plate (highest confidence for each)